schwallergroup/ReactionClassifier/README.md

 # ReactionClassifier
+Use this tool if you want to classify chemnical reactions to the highest possible level of granularity with minimal dependencies!

-Hierarchical reaction classification.
+Hierarchical neuro-symbolic reaction classification/reaction naming.
 Given a reaction SMILES, it predicts a class in an LLM-derived reaction taxonomy and **confirms it symbolically**: a Morgan difference–product (MDP) fingerprint MLP gate proposes a class, the exact retrosynthetic templates in that class's tier-3